kubernetes/enhancements/keps/sig-node/4580-deprecate-kubelet-runonce/README.md

 ## Motivation

-* RunOnce does not work in systemd mode.
+* RunOnce mode has been broken and does not work.
 * RunOnce mode doesn't support many newer pod features (init containers).
 * RunOnce mode does not apply to the pod lifecycle we describe in the documentation, e.g. it does not support any volumes.
 * RunOnce only provides some unit tests, without any e2e or integration tests, which makes us unable to guarantee whether it is usable.